Locally accurate tensor networks for thermal states and time evolution: Local approximations to time evolution

 \section{Local approximations to time evolution}

 We now focus on efficient approximations to the Heisenberg time evolution $e^{-itH}Ae^{itH}$.
 The existing results on global approximations \cite{Osborne_2006,kuwahara2020improved,Molnar_2015,Kliesch_2014} show that the bond dimension of a PEPO $M^t$ that approximates $\norm{e^{-itH}-M^t}\le \epsilon$ must grow with system size.
 We again drop this dependence when our target is the Heisenberg evolution of local operators.
+The key idea is to use the Lieb-Robinson bound \cite{lieb1972finite}, which states that the evolution $e^{-itH}Ae^{itH}$ is restricted to a certain ``light-cone" much smaller than the whole system.
+The evolution in this light-cone can be though of as generated by the Hamiltonian $H$ restricted to the vicinity of $A$.

-To simulate this evolution, the first idea could be to simply reduce the problem to simulating the Lieb-Robinson lightcone, which only requires a unitary in a region of size $\propto \mathcal{O}(v_{\text{LR}}t+\log(\epsilon^{-1}))$, with $v_{\text{LR}}$ is the Lieb-Robinson velocity.
+To simulate this evolution, the first idea could be to simply reduce the problem to simulating the Lieb-Robinson light-cone exactly, which only requires a unitary in a region of size $\propto \mathcal{O}(v_{\text{LR}}t+\log(\epsilon^{-1}))$, with $v_{\text{LR}}$ is the Lieb-Robinson velocity.
 While this can be done with a bond dimension independent of system size, as previously pointed in \cite{Hastings_2008}, it would only be a good approximation for observables in a specific small region.

-Here we show how this idea can be pushed further in order to build a single tensor network that approximates the Lieb-Robinson lightcone of any local operator.
+Here we show how the idea of using the effective light-cones of the evolution can be pushed further in order to build a single tensor network that approximates the Lieb-Robinson light-cone of any local operator.
 The statements for one and higher dimensions differ significantly, and are presented separately.